 Banana Pi BPI-M64

 Banana Pi M64 is a development board based on the AllWinner A64 SoC, which offers 4 64-bit ARM Cortex-A53 cores.
 It has 8GB of internal storage (16, 32 and 64GB versions are also available), 2GB of RAM, Wi-Fi and Bluetooth.
 Thanks to its Gigabit ethernet port, Banana Pi M64 is also suitable for applications that require high speed networking.
 It has an onboard charger circuit for Lithium cells, while the power management is handled by a AXP803 PMU.
 The pinout is Raspberry Pi compatible, and the board can run both Linux and Android.

-Banana Pi M2M “Magic” is a compact single board computer by SinoVoip, mostly aimed at IoT applications.
-The board comes in different variants (AllWinner R16 or A33 SoC, 8/16/32/64GB internal flash storage), all powered by a quad-core ARM Cortex-A7 SoC and 512MB of RAM.
+Banana Pi M2M Magic is a compact single board computer by SinoVoip, mostly aimed at IoT applications.
+The board comes in different variants (AllWinner R16 or A33 SoC, up to 64GB internal flash storage), all powered by a quad-core ARM Cortex-A7 SoC and 512MB of RAM.
 Despite lacking HDMI and Ethernet interfaces, the board offers Wi-Fi b/g/n, Bluetooth 4.0 LE, LVDS and several other interfaces, and can also be powered by a 3.7V Lithium battery.

 Banana Pi M3